 The ES process promotes the principle of equity-mindedness.
 In this way, our focus is on institutional barriers to student excellence, rather than on potential deficits among individual students.
 Compensatory programs that aim to eliminate racial/ethnic student deficits alone are not sufficient to bring about equity in student outcomes.
 By identifying and eliminating unintended structural inequalities that are obstacles to equity at WCU, we are better positioned to effect and sustain systemic change.

-Working collaboratively with campus administrators, staff, and faculty, the 12-member ES evidence team began its work in January 2012.
-To date, the ES evidence team has completed Phase I – Access, and is currently involved in the inquiry process for Phase II – Retention and Completion.
+Working collaboratively with campus administrators, staff, and faculty, the 12-member ES evidence team began its work in January 2012 and completed the process in August 2014.
+A complete report will be released by the end of Fall 2014.

 For more information, please contact the ES Co-Leaders:

 Dr. Vernon Harper, Associate Vice President for Academic Administration

 Dr. Vanessa K. Johnson, Department of Psychology Professor